-Car title loans require you to pledge your vehicle as collateral.
-This makes them secured loans which means if you default on the loan the lender can repossess your vehicle.
+Car title loans are short term loans secured by your vehicle.
+As such, they require you to pledge your vehicle as collateral to secure the loan.
+This means if you default on the loan, then the lender can repossess your vehicle.

 Missing a car title loan payment can be a very unnerving process, but taking no action will only make the situation worse.
 Do not panic or overreact if you know you are going to be late with or miss a title loan payment.

 If you followed our previous posts and did your research, you found one of the best title loan companies for your title loan.
-These companies work with borrowers to help solve problems and get the loan back in good standing.
-For this to occur, both parties (you and the lender) need to be willing to work towards a solution.
+These companies tend to work with borrowers to help solve problems and get the loan back in good standing.
+For this to occur, both parties (you and the lender), need to be willing to work towards a solution.

 Missing a Car Title Loan Payment